 In this page: FDI in Figures | What to consider if you invest in Switzerland | Protection of Foreign Investment | Procedures Relative to Foreign Investment | Office Real Estate and Land Ownership | Investment Aid | Investment Opportunities | Sectors Where Investment Opportunities Are Fewer | Finding Assistance For Further Information

 Switzerland is an attractive destination for foreign investors because of its economic and political stability, transparent and fair legal system, reliable and extensive infrastructure and efficient capital markets.
-Despite its attractiveness, FDI flows to Switzerland remain highly volatile due to the country's large exposure to international trade dynamics and political stability.
+Despite its attractiveness, FDI flows to Switzerland remain highly volatile due to the country's large exposure to international trade dynamics.
 Several Swiss cantons have used tax incentives to attract investment into their jurisdictions, including tax exemptions for new companies for up to ten years in some cases.
 After criticism from the European Union, this practice was severely restricted: the Federal Act on Tax Reform and Swiss Pension System Financing (TRAF) now obliges cantons to offer the same corporate tax rates to both Swiss and foreign companies.
 Nevertheless, the law allows cantons to continue setting their own rates and to offer incentives for corporate investment through deductions and preferential tax treatment.
 The major laws regulating foreign investment in Switzerland are the Code of Obligations, the Lex Koller, and the Cartel Law.
+Except for the agricultural sector, foreign investment in Switzerland faces few significant barriers, with no reported discrimination against foreign investors or foreign-owned businesses.
 There is no screening of foreign investment; however, FDI controls do apply to certain industries and sectors (i.e. banking, securities and real estate).
 Furthermore, the Federal Council adopted the dispatch on the Investment Screening Act on 15 December 2023.
-Investment screening will focus on state-controlled investors and domestic companies operating in particularly critical sectors.
-The country ranks 3rd out of 82 in the Economist Business Environment ranking and 12th in the AT Kearney Foreign Direct Investment Confidence Index.
-Moreover, the country ranks 1st among the 132 economies on the Global Innovation Index 2023 and 2nd out of 184 on the 2023 Index of Economic Freedom.
+Investment screening will focus on state-controlled investors and domestic companies operating in particularly critical sectors but is not in force yet.
+The country ranks 3rd out of 82 in the Economist Business Environment ranking and 13th in the AT Kearney Foreign Direct Investment Confidence Index.
+Moreover, the country ranks 1st among the 133 economies on the Global Innovation Index 2024 and 2nd out of 184 on the latest Index of Economic Freedom.

 Foreign Direct Investment | 2020 | 2021 | 2022 |